Open coopetition: 2025

 Published in April 2025, a study by Osborne et al. examined the phenomenon of open-coopetition within company-hosted open source software projects.
 It focused specifically on prominent artificial intelligence frameworks such as PyTorch, TensorFlow, and Hugging Face Transformers.
 The research provided several new insights into the structure and dynamics of corporate collaboration in open source environments, particularly when compared to projects governed by neutral foundations.

 The study found that host companies were responsible for the majority of code contributions, typically accounting for around 80% of commits.
 However, the structure of collaboration networks varied between projects: PyTorch displayed a more decentralized pattern prior to its transition to the Linux Foundation, TensorFlow operated with a hub-and-spoke model centered on Google, and Transformers exhibited a hybrid structure.
 These differences highlighted how company-hosted projects can foster distinct collaboration dynamics compared to those managed by foundations, which often enforce more balanced governance.

 The same authors also identified three primary types of corporate collaboration within these projects: strategic (aligned with core business objectives, such as hardware-software optimization), non-strategic (general maintenance activities like bug fixing), and contractual (formal partnerships, such as cloud service integrations).
 The study noted that AI-specific projects often involved unique technical collaborations not commonly found in other open source domains.

 A key finding of the research was the presence of power imbalances in single-vendor governance models.
 Host companies maintained unilateral control over project roadmaps, decision-making, and licensing, which could limit the influence of external contributors and increase the risks associated with project forking.
 This contrasted with foundation-hosted projects, where governance structures are typically designed to balance the interests of multiple stakeholders.

 Overall, the study contributed to the understanding of open source co-opetition by highlighting both the domain-specific and generalizable patterns of collaboration and governance in company-hosted open source software projects, particularly within the fast-evolving field of artificial intelligence.
 They found that prior theory regarding the key coordinating role of gatekeepers, the strategic use of the fork as a competitive mechanism, and non-competitive attitudes among individuals developers from rival companies generalized to the three open-source AI projects.

 However, the extent of generalization varied across the three cases.

-One the same year, and adding to prior work on open and coopetitive AI projects, Jose Teixeira et al. also investigated the TensorFlow open-source platform.
+One the same year, and adding to prior work on open and coopetitive AI projects, a related study by Jose Teixeira et al. also investigated the TensorFlow open-source platform.
 The research suggests that open-sourcing can create strategic value despite the loss of intellectual property.
 They argued that while firms give up intellectual property by open-sourcing, they can expand markets, driving demand for complementary products and services.
 The findings also suggest that companies may be "forced" to engage in open-coopetition to protect their market share.

 The same author pointed out implications for executives, policy makers and AI makers: